Petty Cash Administration

 4. Petty Cash Fund Reconciliation:

-Written reconciliations must be reviewed and approved in writing by the department head, dean or designee.
-The Monthly Petty Cash/Patient Study Fund Reconciliation form is recommended.
-Monthly reconciliation support documents must be stored in an electronic format that cannot be altered after completion and accessible to the custodian and department head, dean or designee for reference.
-DocuSign is recommended.
+Written reconciliations must be reviewed and approved monthly in writing by the dean/department head or designee.
+The Monthly Petty Cash/Patient Study Fund Reconciliation form is available for use.
+Monthly reconciliation support documents must be stored in an electronic format that cannot be altered after completion and accessible to the custodian and dean/department head or designee for reference.
+DocuSign is available for use.

 Any overage or shortage in the fund must be reported immediately to the senior manager of Treasury Reporting.

-Treasury Services requires an annual reconciliation prior to each fiscal year end to verify the petty cash fund.
+Treasury Services requires receipt of an annual reconciliation prior to each fiscal year end to verify the petty cash fund.
 All discrepancies must be resolved prior to the end of the fiscal year (June 30).
-Both dean or department head and Audit and Compliance Services are notified if the annual reconciliation is more than 30 days past due.
+The department’s vice president, dean/department head and Audit and Compliance Services are notified by Treasury Reporting if the annual reconciliation is more than 30 days past due.